 3. Some Free Email Clients Are Very Good

-Mozilla Thunderbird comes to you from the people who create Firefox.
+Mozilla Thunderbird comes to you from the people who created Firefox.
 It’s been around for fifteen years, is highly polished, and is virtually bug-free.
 It’s also cross-platform, and works on Mac, Linux, and Windows, though not on mobile.
 I’ve used it on and off over the years, but not as my main email client for at least a decade.

 Thunderbird is easy to set up and customize, and it does more than just email.
-It’s also a chat, contacts and calendar app, and its tabbed interface lets you jump between these functions quickly and easily.
+It’s also a chat, contacts, and calendar app, and its tabbed interface lets you jump between these functions quickly and easily.
 If you’re looking for a free, traditional email client, it’s worth checking out.

 Another free option is Mailspring, which was formerly known as Nylas Mail.
 It comes with some nice-looking themes, including a dark mode, and it, too, works on Mac, Linux, and Windows.